chrypixl/web-api-challenge/README.md

 THEN blog post data is stored to localStorage. ✔️
 WHEN the form submits,
 THEN I am redirected to the posts page. ✔️
-==WHEN I enter try to submit a form without a username, title, or content,== ==THEN I am presented with a message that prompts me to complete the form.== WHEN I view the posts page,
+WHEN I enter try to submit a form without a username, title, or content, THEN I am presented with a message that prompts me to complete the form. ✔️ WHEN I view the posts page,
 THEN I am presented with a header, with a light mode/dark mode toggle, and a "Back" button. ✔️ WHEN I click the light mode/dark mode toggle,